sahat/hackathon-starter/README.md

 Move all javascript files from `html5up-escape-velocity/js` to `public/js`.
 Then move all css files from `html5up-escape-velocity/css` to `public/css`.
 And finally, move all images from `html5up-escape-velocity/images` to `public/images` (You could move it to the existing **img** folder, but then you would have to manually change every `img` reference).
 Grab the contents of `index.html` and paste it into [HTML To Jade](http://html2jade.aaron-powell.com/).

-Create a new file `escape-velocity.jade` and paste the Jade markup there.
+Create a new file `escape-velocity.jade` and paste the Jade markup in `views` folder.
+Whenever you see the code `res.render('account/login')` - that means it will search for `views/account/login.jade` file.

 Let's see how it looks.
 Create a new controller **escapeVelocity** inside `controllers/home.js`: